Haagerup property for wreath products constructed with Thompson's groups: Introduction

-If $\cG_{\cSF_k}$ is the universal groupoid of the category of $k$-ary symmetric forests, then an easy observation (see Section \ref{sec:examples}) is that the automorphism group $\cG_{\cSF_k}(r,r)$ of the object $r$ is isomorphic to the Higman-Thompson's group $V_{k,r}$, see \cite{Higman74,Brown87}.
-Moreover, if $\cG_k$ denotes the universal groupoid of the category $\cC$ obtained from a group $\Ga$, the identity morphism $\theta=\id:\Ga\to\Ga$ and $k$-ary symmetric forests, then the automorphism group $\cG_k(r,r)$ of the object $r$ is isomorphic to the wreath product $\oplus_{\Q_k(0,r)} \Ga\rtimes V_{k,r}$ where $V_{k,r}\act \Q_k(0,r)$ is the usual action of Higman-Thompson's group $V_{k,r}$ on the set of $k$-adic rational inside $[0,r)$.
-We obtain the following corollary that generalizes Theorem \ref{THA}:
+If $\cG_{\cSF_k}$ is the universal groupoid of the category of $k$-ary symmetric forests, then the automorphism group (i.e.~the isotropy group) $\cG_{\cSF_k}(r,r)$ of the object $r$ is isomorphic to the Higman-Thompson group $V_{k,r}$, see \cite{Higman74,Brown87}.
+Further, by adding decoration of the leaves with a group $\Ga$ and setting $\theta=\id_\Ga$ the identity, we obtain that the isotropy group at the object $r$ is isomorphic to the wreath product

+where $V_{k,r}\act \Q_k(0,r)$ is the usual action of Higman-Thompson's group $V_{k,r}$ on the set of $k$-adic rationals inside $[0,r)$.
+If $\theta$ is a nontrivial automorphism, then we obtain a twisted wreath product similarly than in the binary case.